-A life cycle assessment (LCA) should be established in compliance with [ISO 14040] and [ISO 14044].
+A life cycle assessment (LCA) should be established in compliance with [ISO 14040] and [ISO 14044], noting the requirements of the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal (1992)[b-Basel Conv.].

-The universal charger or common power adapter should be compliant with [IEC 62430].
+The universal charger should be compliant with [IEC 62430].